AkshatSh/DPD/docs/blog_7.md

 ### Next Big Thing to Try

-Weighted Training or `noisy -> gold` training don't seem to fully capture the noisy set.In particular, with the recent changes, if I changed the weak weight of the Metal Collator to be `1.0` the Span F1 performs better and if it is `0.1` then the Token F1 performs better.
+Weighted Training or `noisy -> gold` training don't seem to fully capture the noisy set.
+In particular, with the recent changes, if I changed the weak weight of the Metal Collator to be `1.0` the Span F1 performs better and if it is `0.1` then the Token F1 performs better.
 There are a few ideas, I have to leverage this better.
 The main theme is instead of treating the noisy set as a noisy version of the gold set.
 Treat it as a different but related task.
 This could change the goal from using the noisy set to further solidfy model predictions, to instead use the noisy set to refine the hidden states of the model.

 * **MulitTask / Freeze and Retrain**: During training, I notice overfitting to the train data when sample size is low.
 I suspect this is due to overparameterization, where I want a single model configuration to work when there is `10`, `50`, or `100` data points available.
 However the noisy set size is roughly the same in each run.
 Currently the model here is `CWR -> RNN -> CRF`.
 One idea was to treat the noisy set as a related but different task, by training two different task heads, one `CRF` for the noisy set and one `CRF` for the gold set.
 This would adjust the task for the noisy set to instead be guiding the model to solidify the hidden states as compared to being a noiser source of supervision.
 To help with overparameterization, one possible solution could be to train the model on the noisy set, and then freeze the `CWR -> RNN` pipeline and only train the `CRF` on the gold labels.
-* **Unsupervised Data Augmentation**: Another idea was proposed in a recent paper called *Unsupervised Data Augmentation*.
+* **Unsupervised Data Augmentation**: Another idea was proposed in a recent paper called *Unsupervised Data Augmentation* [1 Xie et al. 2019].
 The paper looks at a semi supervised learning framework for image and text classification.
 In particular they contribute two relevant ideas.
     * **TSA**: (Training Signal Annealing), they propose that when labeled data is much less than unlabeled data and prone to overfitting to only train on a subset of examples.
 The loss function is descibed here:

     ![uda_loss](figures/uda_loss.png).